Cash lifetime ISAs vs stocks and shares lifetime ISAs

 There are several other considerations you should take into account before deciding whether a stocks and shares lifetime ISA is suitable for you, including:

-- Your lifetime ISA can only be used to buy your first home after it has been open for 12 months.
+5. Your lifetime ISA can only be used to buy your first home after it has been open, with money in it, for at least 12 months.

 Our lifetime ISA calculator can help you understand how much a OneFamily stocks and shares Lifetime ISA could grow over time.